skip to main content

 Step 6: Restart your PC.

-Reset your computer’s network settings
+Your computer’s network settings need a reset

 Sometimes, giving your computer a clean networking slate can resolve strange disconnection issues and other hiccups that are difficult to diagnose outright.
 This is a serious move, though—it makes your computer forget all your network settings, so you have to reinstall all your networking software, like antiviruses and VPNs, and reconnect to your home network.
 So make sure you have all your login credentials before you continue.